-- Phishing: Fraudulent emails, text messages, or websites purporting to be from a trusted source that require action, such as sending money or confidential documents to the "source."7 - Spear Phishing: A highly targeted phishing attack.8 - SQL Injection: Malicious code that injects a server and forces it to disclose private data. - Watering Hole Attack: An attack that involves corrupting a highly trafficked website, so that a user's computer is also infected when visiting the corrupt website.
+- Pharming: A means of directing users to a malicious or illegitimate website by redirecting the original uniform resource locator (URL). - Phishing: Fraudulent emails, text messages, or websites purporting to be from a trusted source that require action, such as sending money or confidential documents to the "source."7 - Spear Phishing: A highly targeted phishing attack.8 - SQL Injection: Malicious code that injects a server and forces it to disclose private data. - Watering Hole Attack: An attack that involves corrupting a highly trafficked website, so that a user's computer is also infected when visiting the corrupt website.